3pillarlabs/ios-PDFexporter/ReadMe.md

 Add framework as a subproject in your working project.
 Link your application against the framework.
 Add the framework to the list of 'Embedded Binaries' from the project's General tab.

+## PDFExporter 2

+What's New:

+- Paging for footer or header;
+- Ability to choose between scaled content or the one which is provided;
+- Ability to choose to slice views or not;
+- More options to customize drawing, layout to not slice views or preserve state of views;
+- Support for UITableView;

 ## Usage

 Basic usage is to configure renderer and ask him to perform the drawing.